 Download this week’s PNR This Old Marketing podcast.

 1. Content Marketing in the News

-- How Netflix reverse-engineered Hollywood: Following on the Spacey news, we go in-depth into Netflix’s big data content strategy and how it takes content classification to a whole new level (Contributing article: The Atlantic)
+- How Netflix reverse-engineered Hollywood: We go in-depth into Netflix’s big data content strategy and how it takes content classification to a whole new level (Contributing article: The Atlantic)

 - 2013 — The Year of Marketing M&As: Mergers and acquisitions drove marketing services in 2013, and odds are that more money will be flowing into the content marketing industry in 2014.
 Could 2014 be the year that venture capital and mergers take content marketing into the big leagues?
 (Contributing article: DMNews)

 - Content Marketing Is Dead?
 Already?: We discuss the most talked about article of the week: a controversial post by Mark Schaefer (author of Return on Influence, and a keynote speaker at our upcoming Content Marketing World Sydney event) entitled Content Shock: Why content marketing is not a sustainable strategy.
 Spoiler alert: Robert and I disagree with Mark’s take, and recommend a revised title: Content Marketing Without a Strategy Is Not Sustainable.